Your money-making expert. Financial journalist, TV and radio personality.

-The UK has a range of text answering services that are constantly looking for more researchers to answer the thousands of questions they receive per day.
-Customers can text a question 24/7 from anywhere in the world and can ask absolutely anything – fun, serious or just challenging.
+The UK has a range of text answering services.
+They may not be as popular as they were before everyone got smartphones, but those companies continue to hire researchers to answer questions.
+Customers can text a question 24/7 from anywhere in the world.
+They can ask absolutely anything – fun, serious or just challenging.

-If you’re willing to spend the time on being a researcher, you can make a lot of money.
-These services receive on average 20,000 questions a day.
+If you’re willing to spend the time on being a researcher, you can make money with a text service.

-You can work from wherever you want; all you need is a computer and an internet connection.
+The good thing about working for a text service is flexibility.
+This means you can work from wherever you want – all you need is a computer and an internet connection.
 You get paid for each question you answer and you’ll be working on a self-employed basis.
-Some people do it as a full-time job, while there are many who just log on when they can to earn a bit of money.
+With that in mind, some people do it as a full-time job, while many others log on whenever they can to earn a bit of money.

-You need to be fluent in English, with excellent writing skills.
-You need to be able to use your own knowledge and internet skills to help come up with great answers for the multitude of questions customers are going to ask.
+To join a text service, you need to be fluent in English and have excellent writing skills.
+You should also be able to use your own knowledge and internet skills to help come up with great answers for the multitude of questions customers are going to ask.

-Having other resources such as reference books or magazines on various topics you like can help even more with general knowledge.
-Sometimes it’s just a case of having a phone book or street map in your care.
+Another useful idea is to have other resources such as reference books or magazines at hand.
+Those can help you with general knowledge.
+But remember, sometimes it’s just a case of having a phone book or street map in your care.

-When you take the test, you’ll answer several questions and have a mentor check them for editorial policy and style.
+Typically, when you take the test, you’ll answer several questions.
+Then a mentor will check them for editorial policy and style.
 Once you’ve passed, you can begin answering questions.

 Use this contact form to get in touch and enquire about vacancies.

-To work for the 118118 Answer text service you must take an initial challenge that tests you on your research skills and knowledge.
+118118 Answer text service tends to test your research skills and knowledge first.
 If you pass that, you take a test where you must handle a certain number of questions, answering them to the standard required.
 If you’ve got good research skills, a bit of common sense and a sense of humour, you’ll likely do well.
-Agents are paid per answer.

-In the meantime you can send a speculative application (submit a CV and covering letter) to [email protected] They keep all applications on file for future vacancies, so it’s certainly worth doing.
+Meanwhile, you can send a speculative application (submit a CV and covering letter) to [email protected].
+They keep all applications on file for future vacancies, so it’s certainly worth doing.

-After passing the test you’ll become a part of the research community by downloading the system software and making a username and password to log on.
+After passing the test you’ll become a part of the text service research community.
+Consequently, you’ll need to download the system software and create a username and password to log on.
 You can then access senior researchers, a database of answers already given, a forum to discuss any issues that arise and the never-ending queue of questions that need answering.

-All services endeavour to answer questions within 10 minutes of being texted, but the average time it takes to answer a question is just one minute.
+The faster you can reply, the better.
+All text services endeavour to answer questions within 10 minutes of receiving them.
+Although the average time it takes to answer a question is just one minute.

-Since AQA began in April 2004, more than 27 million questions have been answered and are now stored in their database.
+Since AQA began in April 2004, their researchers answered more than 30 million questions.
+But don’t worry if that sounds like a lot of pressure.
 If there’s a question you just cannot answer it’s possible to put it back in the queue for someone else to pick up.

-For each question the service database can provide you with a number of possible answers and you can choose the most relevant and shoot it off to the customer.
+Sometimes you’ll be given the answer automatically.
+For each question, the text service database can provide you with a number of possible answers and you can choose the most relevant and shoot it off to the customer.

-Sometimes it’s not that easy, and you’ll have to refer to alternative resources to answer a question.
+Other times, however, it’s not that easy.
+You may need to dig deeper and refer to alternative resources to answer a question.
 Although the internet is helpful, it’s also good to have newspapers and reference books or make a phone call – all those old-school devices can help.